-S85 Processor may issue Frost Side Bus transactions up to 6 clocks after

-RESET# is asserted

-Problem: The processor may issue transactions beyond the documented 3 Front Side system is running.

-Bus (FSB) clocks and up to 6 FSB clocks after RESET# is asserted in the case of a warm reset.
-A warm reset is where the chipset asserts RESET# when the asserted.
+Status: For the steppings affected, see the Summary Table of Changes.
+S85 Processor may issue Frost Side Bus transactions up to 6 clocks after RESET# is asserted Problem: The processor may issue transactions beyond the documented 3 Front Side Bus (FSB) clocks and up to 6 FSB clocks after RESET# is asserted in the case of a warm reset.
+A warm reset is where the chipset asserts RESET# when the August 2009 Order Number: 302402-024 system is running.

-Implication: The processor may issue transactions up to 6 FSB clocks after RESET# is transactions during warm reset be reported if the transactions are initiated or in-progress during a warm reset.
+Implication: The processor may issue transactions up to 6 FSB clocks after RESET# is asserted.

+Status: For the steppings affected, see the Summary Table of Changes.
+S86 Front Side Bus machine checks may be reported as a result of on-going transactions during warm reset Problem: Processor Front Side Bus (FSB) protocol/signal integrity machine checks may be reported if the transactions are initiated or in-progress during a warm reset.
 A warm reset is where the chipset asserts RESET# when the system is running.